What is a joint mortgage?

-A joint mortgage is a home loan that is shared by multiple people.
-Generally, it is shared by two applicants but can include up to four.
+A joint mortgage is a home loan shared between multiple people.
+Typically, shared mortgages are held by two applicants but can include up to four.

-You will likely take out a joint mortgage if you are buying a property together with your partner, spouse, a family member, or a friend.
-Each owner will be named on the deeds to the property and will be jointly responsible for making the mortgage payments.
+You will likely take out a joint mortgage if you are buying a property together with your partner, spouse, family member, or friend.
+Each owner will be named on the property deeds and jointly responsible for making the mortgage repayments.

 Who can get a joint mortgage?

 Anybody can apply for a joint mortgage.
 However, there is a chance that you might be rejected or face higher interest rates if you or one of your co-applicants has a poor credit rating or if they exceed the maximum age limit during the mortgage term.

 There are no restrictions on who you can get a joint mortgage with.
 However, it’s essential to carefully consider the situation before you enter into an arrangement to buy a property jointly with somebody else, as you create a significant financial link between yourself and the other person.
 This could affect how lenders view both people if one gets into financial difficulties.

 How much can you borrow with a joint mortgage?

 One of the biggest benefits of getting a joint mortgage is that you will usually be eligible to borrow more compared to applying for a mortgage on your own.
 This is because lenders consider the combined income of both yourself and the person that you are applying with when they assess how much mortgage you can afford to borrow.

 In general, a lender will lend around four to five times your annual income, which is four to five times the annual income of both applicants if you are buying a house with somebody else.
 It could be the difference between not being able to afford to buy a home of your own and taking your first (joint!) steps onto the property ladder.